-The International Society for Intellectual History is pleased to announce the programme of the second instalment its seminar series, Women in Intellectual History, which will take place online on Thursday afternoons in winter 2022/23.
+The International Society for Intellectual History is pleased to announce the call for papers of the third instalment our seminar series, Women in Intellectual History, which will take place online in winter 2023/24.

 Women thinkers and their writings are still underrepresented in the discipline of intellectual history.
 Despite decades-long efforts at canon-busting, research agendas and teaching curricula alike attest that much work remains to be done to counteract the bias of gendered historiographies.
 As a prominent meeting place for practitioners of the discipline in all stages of their careers and from various parts of the world, ISIH provides an ideal forum for the discussion of recent work in this crucial area of research.

-Through a series of online meetings in late 2022 / early 2023, featuring selected presentations and commentary followed by discussion, early career researchers active in the field of women’s intellectual history will be able to connect with each other and with senior scholars with matching expertise.
-Submissions from a broad range of specialisations—including the history of social, political, legal and economic thought, literary history, the history of philosophy, and the history of science—and across historical periods and geographical boundaries are encouraged.
-This second instalment of the series focuses explicitly on the early modern period, broadly conceived (from the late fifteenth to the early nineteenth century).
+Through a series of online meetings in late 2023 / early 2024, featuring selected presentations and commentary followed by discussion, early career researchers active in the field of women’s intellectual history will be able to connect with each other and with senior scholars with matching expertise.
+Submissions from a broad range of specialisations—including the history of social, political, legal and economic thought, literary history, the history of philosophy, and the history of science—and across geographical boundaries are encouraged.